mathewbarlow/data_visualization/README.md

 <b> hycom_sfc_currents.gif </b>

 Average surface currents in the HYCOM model, made with ParaView.
+The flow in the gyres is so much slower than the western boundary currents, they are difficult to visualize with vectors.

 <img width="400" src="images/hycom_sfc_currents.gif">